 - OUR ORANGE SLEEPING EAR PLUGS ARE REUSABLE UP TO 3 TIMES - Then they become disposable.
 These bell shaped earplugs are designed with a flare to maximize noise cancellation and safety.
 These noise reducing earplugs are made of ultra comfortable soft and squishy, non latex foam that is suitable for those with skin sensitivity.

 - VERY HIGH NOISE REDUCTION RATING NRR OF 32 DECIBELS PROTECTS YOUR HEARING AND PROVIDES PEACE AND QUIET!
 Great for both men and women, side sleepers, workers, misophonia, military and industrial use.
 Bulk discounts available!

-- YOUR SATISFACTION IS OUR #1 PRIORITY - We are committed to providing world class customer service!
+- YOUR HAPPINESS IS OUR #1 PRIORITY - We are committed to providing world class customer service!
 If you have any questions or concerns about anything please message us.
 We work around the clock to keep our customers happy!

 They aren’t reusable, so eventually, you’ll end up having to buy more or invest in a headset anyway.
 These plugs have a good damping effect on loud noise.
 However, they sometimes shift out of position in your ear, resulting in the inner ear receiving more noise than it should.